Welcome to the jungle.

 sticking to this ALL-DIY rule has worked well for us.
 DIY’ing has allowed us to make amazing changes to our home that we would have never otherwise been able to afford.
 And we hope that through this blog, we can pass along some of the things we’ve learned how to do so that you, too, can save money in your own home.

 And if you happen to feel 1/2 as psyched to have found us as we are to have found you, then let’s hang out more often!
 Join our “nest insiders”.
-It’s free!
-Free-as-a-bird, free-fallin’ free free F-R-E-E. Each week, we’ll have our newsletter flown straight to your inbox, full of our latest DIY projects, crafts and budget-friendly home decor ideas.
-Just fill this info out below, and a hearty hello and welcome to our crazy flock!
+Each week, we’ll have our free newsletter flown to your inbox, full of our latest DIY projects, crafts and budget-friendly home decor ideas.
+As a thank you, we’ll send you an awesome guide with 5 easy ways to mix pattern like a design pro at home!
+Just click on that image above 🙂

 Changes we’ve made to the front exterior have been minimal.
 In fact, the ONLY project we’ve done is changing the exterior light fixtures.
 But it’s pretty rad how something as simple as changing lights can make a pretty big difference to a home.
 Yes, I did just say “rad”.